Has the US just handed over Afghanistan to the Taliban? | DW | 14.04.2021

 The Islamist group also says it would not attend a planned summit in Turkey until all foreign troops leave the country.

-The US' decision to pull out all troops from Afghanistan would also leave President Ashraf Ghani's elected government at the mercy of the militants.
-US intelligence has released a report that found that Afghanistan's government would "struggle" to stand its ground against the "confident" Taliban.
+The US decision to pull out all troops from Afghanistan would also leave President Ashraf Ghani's elected government at the mercy of militants.
+US intelligence has released a report finding that Afghanistan's government would "struggle" to stand its ground against the "confident" Taliban.

 The US national intelligence report states that the Taliban "is confident it can achieve military victory."